MegaDevs/WhyMCA/README.md

 * By means of Tropo APIs:
 	* phone calls are performed to the victim's neighbours to alert them
 	* SMSs are sent to other people, notifying them of the theft and asking for help
-* The victim's receives a push notification on his/her iPhone.
+* The victim receives a push notification on his/her iPhone.
 He can then open the application to see the pictures of the robber.

 Licence